caioferrarezi/snake-game/README.md

-# Snake Game 🐍
+# Snake Game :snake:

 ![snake game screenshot](https://github.com/caioferrarezi/snake-game/blob/master/snake.png)

-This is just a simple javascript implementation of the snake game.
+This is just a playground to implement the snake game.

+The repo has it in JavaScript and I'm currently working on the Lua/LOVE version.

-If you wanna test it, check out the [demo page](https://caioferrarezi.github.io/snake-game/demo/).
+If you wanna test the web version, check out the [demo page](https://caioferrarezi.github.io/snake-game/demo/).

-Thank you!
+Thank you! :tada: